statds/practicing-git-Alexander-Rice/learningGit.md

 Learn how to launch and grow your open source project with the Open Source Guides.
 This is a test for committing woohoo!
 This is test number two to see how things are going.

+This is number three, now going from browser back to my computer (vscode).
+Woohoo!